seancswanson/mndfll/README.md

-# MNDFLL
+# mndf.ll
 A daily journaling app that serves as a organizer for goal setting, mood tracking, and day-to-day musings!
-Sign up and start journaling with MNDFLL today!
+Sign up and start journaling with **mndf.ll** today!

 ![Title Screen](title.png)